UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 - You can convert an instance of this class to XML using the `ToXML()` method.
 This uses a process known as _serialization_
 - You can also `de-serialize` the XML back into an instance of `PayLoad` using the `FromXML(string)` method

-XML serialization and deserialization is baked right into .NET, and as the data is small, it is an entirely suitable format to represent data as it moves across the network.
-An alterantive would be to use JSON.
+XML serialization and de-serialization is baked right into .NET, and as the data is small, it is an entirely suitable format to represent data as it moves across the network.
+An alternative would be to use JSON.

 #### Adding Dependencies
 The idea of using the library created above is it allows the same code base to be used in the cloud and in the client.
 To access this library, you simply make the library a dependency of each project.